UGA Extension Office

 We offer many different water tests through the UGA Cobb Extension office, but it is important to know your source and talk to your local Extension Agent to help determine what might be the best test, or tests for you.
 The two primary sources of water for most Cobb County citizens will be either private wells or Cobb County Water System.
 Some of the main reasons that people consider doing a water test are odor, taste, color, mineral content, and general health knowledge.

-• Municipal water in Cobb County is heavily regulated, and has to meet strict water quality standards put in place by the Environmental Protection Agency (EPA).
+• Municipal water in Cobb County is heavily regulated and has to meet strict water quality standards put in place by the Environmental Protection Agency (EPA).
 Cobb County Water Systems regularly test their water and post their results to the public.
-View Cobb County water test results.
-Municipal water quality concerns typically occur after the water has entered the home, and our UGA Cobb Extension office offers many types of tests to help isolate the issue.
+Municipal water quality concerns typically occur after the water has entered the home, and our UGA Cobb Extension office offers a variety of tests to help isolate the issue.

 • Well water is not regulated by the (EPA), and it is up to the owner to regularly test and maintain the water quality.
 If the well hasn't been used, or the water hasn't been tested for several years we have several different well water testing recommendations.
 Please contact your local Extension Office when considering a well test.